 Please note: to create a blank record, enter @ as the hostname.

 Select the Record Type AAAA.
-Enter your hostname, and then type the appropriate IP address in the Value text box.
+Enter your Value, and then type the appropriate IPv6 address in the Value text box.

 3. Click Save